alovajs/alovajs.github.io/tutorial/server/strategy/rate-limit.md

 Rate limit, a maximum of N requests can be initiated within a certain period of time, such as the following scenario.

-1. When node is used as the middle layer to request downstream services, under the API with serious resource consumption, it is restricted by IP to avoid consuming downstream server resources
+1. When Node is used as a middle layer for downstream services, APIs with high resource consumption are restricted by IP to avoid consuming downstream server resources
 2. To prevent password brute force cracking, when the downstream server throws login errors repeatedly, it is restricted by IP or username
 3. As a sending limit for sendCaptcha, it prevents users from sending verification codes frequently